 All four hip circles.
-Start in all fours position and slowly start to make circles with your hips.
-As you get used to it increase the size of the circle and exaggerate the movement of your hips.
+Start in all fours position and slowly start to make circles with your hips as you get use to it increase the size of the circle and exaggerate the movement of your hips.
 Then try making a figure of 8.
 Use long deep breaths and as you exhale release the tension that you notice in your body.